OV-chipkaart: Use on trains and metro trains

 Larger metro stations in Amsterdam and Rotterdam as well as over 80 railway stations in the Netherlands are only accessible by passing through a ticket barrier.
-These barriers are designed to make access to the platforms (and therefore any vehicle) impossible without checking in beforehand.
+These barriers are designed to make access to the platforms (and therefore any vehicle) harder without checking in beforehand.
 When checking in at a ticket barrier, the gates are opened after a deposit has been collected from the stored value on the passenger's OV-chipkaart or when an appropriate travel product has been acknowledged.
 If no travel product (such as a single or return journey) has been loaded or no deposit can be collected because of insufficient funds on the card, the ticket barriers will refuse to open and access to the station is denied.
 Since traditional paper tickets will continue to be used for some rail journeys, such as for international travel or in case of e-tickets, at least one ticket barrier will be equipped with both an OV-chipkaart reader and a barcode reader.
 The latter can be used to open the gate by scanning the square barcode on paper tickets.
 Passengers who wish to upgrade to first class on OV-chipkaarts normally configured for second class journeys need to go to a ticket desk or vending machine to ensure the correct fare will be deducted.

 Smaller railway and metro stations are often not equipped with ticket barriers.
 Instead, free-standing validator units (card readers) are used for checking in and out.
 While ticket barriers are either programmed for checking in or for checking out, depending on whether the turnstile is used for entering or leaving a station, free-standing units can be used for both checking in and out.

 During a rail or metro journey, conductors or ticket inspectors use mobile card readers to verify whether passengers have properly checked in with their OV-chipkaart before boarding.